 Some works are currently underway, in order to fill the body of water between Molo Ronco and Molo Canepa up.

-2013: Gruppo Messina S.p.A. management holding borns, which is the outcome of the company's rearrangement with the purpose of obtaining a better efficiency ti follow the commerce requests and trasformations.
-All of the shipping activities are entrusted to the newborn Ignazio Messina & C. S.p.A.
+2013: Gruppo Messina S.p.A. management holding was established.
+This rearrangement of the Company was made in order to achieve better efficiency and meet the requests and transformations of the market.
+All the shipping activities are entrusted to the “new-born” Ignazio Messina & C. S.p.A.

-2014: The first of the second new ships series, the one named Jolly Titanio is delivered: the unit has been built in the STX korean shipyard, and is followed by the three twins ships: Jolly Cobalto, Jolly Vanadio and Jolly Palladio, which has been lasto to be delivered in may 2015.
+2014: Jolly Titanio, the first vessel of the second ship series, was delivered; this unit has been followed by three twin ships: Jolly Cobalto, Jolly Vanadio, and Jolly Palladio, which was the last to be delivered in May 2015.